ettore9x9/patrolling_robot/README.md

  - [urdf/](urdf/): it conteins the robot model.
     - [macros.xacro](urdf/macros.xacro): xacro file for building the robot's model.
     - [materials.xacro](urdf/materials.xacro): xacro file for the materials of the robot's model.
-    - [rosbot.gazebo](urdf/rosbot.gazebo): file for showing and controlling the robot on gazebo.
+    - [rosbot.gazebo](urdf/rosbot.gazebo): file for showing and controlling the robot on GAZEBO.
     - [rosbot.xacro](urdf/rosbot.xacro): xacro file for the urdf model of the rosbot2.
     - [rosbot_modified.xacro](urdf/rosbot.xacro): xacro file for the urdf of the rosbot with some links and joints to move the camera.
  - [worlds/](worlds/): it contains the GAZEBO world.
     - [assignment_world.world](worlds/assignment_world.world): original world of the assignment.
-    - [assignment_world2.world](worlds/assignment_world2.world): world with white boxes behind ARUCO markers.
+    - [assignment_world2.world](worlds/assignment_world2.world): the world with white boxes behind ARUCO markers.
  - [CMakeList.txt](CMakeList.txt): File to configure this package.
  - [package.xml](package.xml): File to configure this package.